arduino731/JavaScript-Algorithms-and-Data-Structures/README.md

 Day 15

-**Today's Progress**: Reviewed on Express framework and several npm modules such as body-parser gravator jason webtoken mongoose express bcryptjs passport passport-jwt validator.
+**Today's Progress**: Reviewed on amazing Express framework and several npm modules such as body-parser gravator jason webtoken mongoose express bcryptjs passport passport-jwt validator.
 I have updated some npm versions due to outdated and installed some tool 'nodemon' to save my huge time.
 I recommended you to intalled development dependency, not local dependency

 **Thoughts**: I want to improve my skills keep in simple stupid (KISS) within just one hour.